Generate Adobe Sign Text Tags for Microsoft Word

 Accessibility

-• Is Adobe Sign Accessible?
+Is Adobe Acrobat Sign accessible?

 Adobe Sign's interface is somewhat accessible for your signers IF you have followed InDesign accessibility best practices to produce the PDF.